 After ten or fifteen minutes of walking, the mysterious rock formations will start to come into view.
 But be sure to keep walking all the way down into the gorge, as the best views are yet to come.

 The preserved basalt columns almost look like a modern art exhibit rather than an act of nature.
 And parts of the gorge closely resemble the pipes of an organ, hence the ‘Symphony of the Stones’ moniker.
 It’s an otherworldly and truly extraordinary sight.

-Supposedly, such shapes are formed when rock of volcanic origin cools down and then contracts, creating a series of long, narrow cracks.
+Such shapes are formed when rock of volcanic origin cools down and then contracts, creating a series of long, narrow cracks.
 While some of the columns are perfectly straight, water erosion has caused others to twist and bend.